barisozbas/Courses/README.md

 # Courses
-Homeworks, projects related to my courses.
+Homeworks, projects, assignments related to my courses.

 ## CS201 - Data Structures and Algorithms
 - Includes implementation of Quicksort, Heapsort, Insertion sort and their better performed versions.